Grimy/om_overlap/README.md

 * Projection + projection: projection triggers twice per cycle, making it very easy to double-consume with it.
 This is only applicable to single-atom quicksilver inputs.
 * Consuming glyph + output: conversion glyphs only consume in the first half-cycle, so unlike projection, they can't double-consume on their own.
 They can however be combined with an output consuming in the second half-cycle.
 * Output + another output: this requires multiple outputs sharing a common atom.
 Additionally, it must be possible to complete the outputs on different half-cycles, otherwise they’d just bond together.
-* Output + same output: this requires using a non-limiting multi-atom input as a wand (or, alternatively, using duplication and triplex setup to do conditional bonding).
+* Output + same output: this requires using a non-limiting multi-atom input as a wand (or, alternatively, using duplication and triplex to do conditional bonding).
 Literally only applicable to Health Tonic.

 Note that a multi-atom input can only be double-consumed if *all* its atoms are double-consumed on the same cycle.